ljdursi/dursi-blog/_drafts/2018-07-21-incrementalism-for-scientific-development-tools.md

 But for new methods to live up to their potential and have that impact, they have to be developed and disseminated.
-As a community, we're still developing the training and tool chains that make this routine; without them, there are still too many bottlenecks in the method development pipline that mean good ideas for new tools get delayed, sometimes indefintely, before adoption.
+As a community, we're still developing the training and tool chains that make this routine; without them, there are still too many bottlenecks in the method development pipeline that mean good ideas for new tools get delayed, sometimes indefinitely, before adoption.

 Computational tools for science and scholarship go through stages of development like any experimental technique: